GLOBAL BIKE SHORTAGE

 Please note that we're also running on reduced staff due to social distancing and workplace safety, so we apologize if we aren't always at our promptest.
 We're doing our best!

-It was June last year when we realized that 2021 could be an even more difficult year than 2020.
+AND FINALLY, A THANK-YOU!
+It was June 2020 when we realized that 2021 could be an even more difficult year than 2020.
 Already back then - in the midst of a year where each new day brought entirely new challenges - we took the time to place our 2021 orders - nearly a year in advance.
 Usually, a bike store will place orders in October for March delivery, and we thought we were being particularly proactive.
 And, our suppliers also felt confident too!

-Many brazen companies like to say that they do things and ask for forgiveness later.
-What this attitude doesn't take into account is that the capacity to forgive was already present at the beginning.
-Perhaps to do anything is to forgive in advance for all the things that could go wrong.
 As a store, we take our commitments, and our communication seriously.
-And now, with our commitments changing day-to-day and our communication strained, we can only ask that you accept our apologies, and we will do our best to get you on a bike as soon as humanly possible!
+And now, with our commitments changing day-to-day and our communication strained, we can only ask that you accept our apologies for delays or any mistakes made, and we will do our best to get you on a bike as soon as humanly possible!